learnk8s/learnk8s.io/src/requests-limits/content.md

 **As they compete for resources, they are careful to share the CPU based on the quota assigned.**

-In the previous example, the Pod is consuming 400 millicores because it has to compete for CPU time with the rest of the processes in the cluster such as the Kubelet, the API server, etc, the controller manager, etc.
+In the previous example, the Pod is consuming 400 millicores because it has to compete for CPU time with the rest of the processes in the cluster such as the Kubelet, the API server, the controller manager, etc.

-Let's have a look at another example to better understand CPU shares.
+Let's have a look at another example to understand CPU shares better.

 ## CPU shares

 Please notice that the following example is executed in a system with 2 vCPU.

-To see the number of cores in your system you can use:
+To see the number of cores in your system, you can use:

 ```terminal|command=1|title=bash
 docker info | grep CPUs
 ```

-Now lets run a container that consumes all available CPU and assign it a CPU share of 1024.
+Now, let's run a container that consumes all available CPU and assign it a CPU share of 1024.

 ```terminal|command=3|title=bash
 docker run -d --rm --name stresser-1024 \